 Distance from Mumbai: 223 km

 The remote village of Velas, nestled on the Konkan coastline of Maharashtra, is an upcoming tourist destination.
 And the credit for this goes to the numerous sea turtles that use the shores of the Velas Beach as their nesting grounds.
-Every year Velas sees an increasing number of tourists, wildlife enthusiasts, marine biologists and volunteers, who come to attend, study or contribute to the Turtle Festival.
+Every year Velas sees an increasing number of tourists, wildlife enthusiasts, marine biologists, and volunteers, who come to attend, study or contribute to the Turtle Festival.
 Witness this unique festival on a weekend travel to the quaint village of Velas.

 Distance from Mumbai: 225 km

 The coastal town of Dapoli is a paradise for beach lovers and holidayers.
-Set amidst the swaying palm and coconut groves, the picturesque beach town of Dapoli in Ratnagiri district is still fairly less explored and is, therefore, home to some of the most clean and virgin beaches of Maharashtra.
+Set amidst the swaying palm and coconut groves, the picturesque beach town of Dapoli in Ratnagiri district is still fairly less explored and is, therefore, home to some of the cleanest and virgin beaches of Maharashtra.
 Head to this coastal beauty and indulge in its pristine beaches, delicious cuisine, surreal sunsets, ancient forts and temples for a riveting holiday.

 Distance from Mumbai: 231 km